HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-distance-sensor.md

 * Connect the echo pin on the distance sensor to pin specified in your code
 * Connect the trigger pin on the distance sensor to the pin specified in your code
 * Connect the Ground pin on the distance sensor to a GND pin on the Arduino
-* Connect the VCC (power) pin on the distance sensor to either the 5V pin on the Arduino or the voltage row on your breadboard
+* Connect the VCC (power) pin on the distance sensor to the 5V pin on the Arduino.

 #### Testing